Why You Will Lose Your Lovin' Feeling For Central Banks

 Granted, households and corporations have seen near-term fortunes brighten due to central bank creativity.
 As time marches on, though, should investors ignore the signs of ugly aftershocks?

 "Come on, Gary," you say.
 "Gross domestic product (OTC:GDP) is stable.
 The Fed just raised its overnight lending rate to 1.0%."
 Yes, they did.
-And the 10-year yield is now down to 2.13% - its lowest level since shortly after the election.
+And, the 10-year yield is now down to 2.13% - its lowest level since shortly after the election.
 Why?
 Because the bond market believes the economy is weakening, not strengthening.

 "Wait a minute, Gary," you protest.
 "You cannot consider a 10-year assessment of economic growth (2007-2016) that contains the Great Recession."
 Why not?
 The decade of the 1930s (1930-1939) incorporates the Great Depression.
 What's more, recessions occur in nearly any 10-year period of American history.